Yagisan/The-Bustling-Valley/README.md

 ## Updating SMAPI

 In addition to being a mod loader, SMAPI also contains fixes and runtime updates to help make mods work with different versions of Stardew Valley.
 If you are having problems it is a good idea to update to the [latest version of SMAPI](#installing-smapi) and try again.

+## The JSON Shuffle

+This is described [in depth here](https://stardewmodding.wiki/wiki/Json_Shuffle), but the short version is that adding, removing, or updating mods that use JSON assets in an ongoing save results in the items becoming messed up.
+It's not fixable.
+Please don't alter this modlist once you start playing.

 ## Unofficial 64 bit Stardew Valley